WeiBridged/Contracts/README.md

 -MSG.VALUE to MSG.VALUE bridge logic

+-Queue in Solidity pushes new user who locked tokens, then serves them first to be bridged, then removed from queue (Goerli to Optimism path)

 -Added 0.3% bridge fee paid to contract Owner

 -Able to use Geth and Prysm Goerli synced node locally to read and write to Goerli blockchain